Ingria: Soviet Ingria

 In 1937 Lutheran churches and Finnish and Izhorian schools in Ingria were closed down and publications and radio broadcasting in Finnish and Izhorian were suspended.

 Both Ingrian Finnish and Izhorian populations all but disappeared from Ingria during the Soviet period.
 63,000 fled to Finland during World War II, and were required back by Stalin after the war.
 Most became victims of Soviet population transfers and many were executed as "enemies of the people".
 The remainder, including some post-Stalin returnees (it was not until 1956 that some of the deported were allowed to return to their villages), were outnumbered by Russian immigration.

 The 1959 census recorded 1,062 Izhorians; in 1979 that number had fallen to 748, only 315 of them around the mouth of the Luga River and on the Soikinsky Peninsula.
 According to the Soviet census of 1989, there were 829 Izhorians, 449 of them in Russia (including other parts of the country) and 228 in Estonia.

-After the dissolution of the Soviet Union in 1991, surviving Ingrian Finns and their Russified descendants have been allowed to emigrate to Finland.
-This has led to the birth of a sizable Russophone minority in Finland.